sagemath/sage/src/doc/en/thematic_tutorials/coercion_and_categories.rst

 - Arithmetic is implemented in single\--underscore method ``_add_``, ``_mul_``,
   etc. **We do not override the default double underscore ``__add__``, ``__mul__``**, since otherwise, we could not use Sage's coercion model.

+  The double underscore methods that can be implemented by subclasses are listed above.

+  Note that the double-underscore method ``__neg__`` just directly call the single-underscore method ``_neg_``, the operation is unary so the coercion model is unnecessary.

 - Comparisons can be implemented using ``_richcmp_``.
   This automatically makes the relational operators like